BPH Treatment with natural supplements and

 Daidzein is a phytoestrogen and related to genistein.
 They are available for sale as supplements.

 Lycopene is an extract from tomatoes and pink grapefruit

 Pumpkin seeds have been touted in some books and health magazine articles, but little human research is available regarding the consumption of pumpkin seeds and BPH treatment.

-BPH natural treatment questions
+BPH natural treatment with supplements